\"Writing.Com

 This part feels rather detached from the rest of the paragraph because I thought this part was in Eigil’s point of view.

 *Bullet* I don't think E is an appropriate rating for this novel.
-Have a look at "Content Rating System (CRS) for more details.
+Have a look at "Content Rating System (CRS)Open in new Window. for more details.

 A few errors I found: